 Stalagmite, water, Indian ink, 200 x 230 x 20 cm, 2021

-Contained in a tray slightly raised from the ground, young stalagmites emerge from an expanse of wet sand.
-These calcareous concretions, which are usually found in caves, are generated by an infiltration of water which slowly accumulates deposits of mineral matter.
-Here, the water did not slip through a rocky crust but through the thick construction of a blockhouse.
-In this abandoned bunker on a Breton coast, the successive rains of the past 80 years have crept in and loaded with material.
-Thus drained in incessant drops, the minerals resulting from this concrete architecture solidify into an active geological formation.
+Contained in a tray slightly raised from the ground, young stalagmites emerge from a dark expanse of water.
+These calcareous concretions, which are usually found in caves, were formed here by the infiltration of water through the thick construction of a blockhouse.
+In this abandoned concrete architecture, the successive rains of the last 80 years have insinuated themselves and loaded with mineral matter, slowly solidified into an active geological formation.
+These stalagmites make human and geological temporalities coincide here and make us witnesses of the movement of mineral matter.